History

 GROWTH & LOOKING AHEAD

-When Alcorn University became a major sponsor in 2001, it transformed the Festival in Miss-Lou, providing support through performance by the Alcorn Concert Choir and music students, offerings of Master’s level coursework, participation in minority musical productions, Broadway shows, and operas as well as many opportunities to enjoy the performances free of charge.
+When Alcorn State University became a major sponsor in 2001, it transformed the Festival in the Miss-Lou by providing invaluable support through performances by the Alcorn Concert Choir and music students, the offering of master’s-level coursework, and participation in minority musical productions, Broadway shows, and operas—as well as creating many opportunities for the community to enjoy performances free of charge.

 ARTISTIC DIRECTION